Feature Story Wednesday, May 10, 2017

 MacAhonic (left) and Tracey O'Hara remained upbeat with a houseful of

-cheering supporters digging into a smorgasbord of food with thanks to local
+cheering supporters digging into a smorgasbord of food supplied by local

 O'Hara's strength was in the downtown area and clearly beat Martin.

 "I'm really happy with the results," said O'Hara thanking her campaign

 manager Davis Swankey for all his hard work and indicated she'll be back in

 2021 to give it another go and be successful.